dm-drogeriemarkt/structured-logging/README.md

 ### Step 2: Configure Logback

-To log the whole log message including the object you put into MDC as Json, you need to configure Logback to use the **LogstashEncoder** and **StructuredMdcJsonProvider**.
+To log the whole log message including the object you put into MDC as JSON, you need to configure Logback to use the **LogstashEncoder** and **StructuredMdcJsonProvider**.

 The following configuration can be used as an example: